awsdocs/aws-doc-sdk-examples/javav2/example_code/rds/Readme.md

 - **masterUsername** - The master user name .
 - **masterUserPassword** - The password that corresponds to the master user name.
 - **newMasterUserPassword** - The updated password that corresponds to the master user name.
+- **dbGroupNameSc** - The database group name used in the scenaio test.
+- **dbParameterGroupFamilySc** - The database parameter group name used in the scenaio test.
+- **dbInstanceIdentifierSc** - The database instance identifier used in the scenaio test.
+- **dbNameSc** - The database name used in the scenaio test.
+- **masterUsernameSc** -  The master user name used in the scenaio test.
+- **masterUserPasswordSc** - The password that corresponds to the master user name used in the scenaio test.
+- **dbSnapshotIdentifierSc** - The snapshot identifier used in the scenaio test.

 ### Command line
 To run the JUnit tests from the command line, you can use the following command.